 - Make at least 12 debit transactions

 To meet the last requirement I send money to my friend 12 times with my debit card via Square Cash for no fee, and he sends it back.

-To get the 4.59% interest rate, you have to meet the previous four requirements and spend $1000 a month on one of their credit cards.
+To get the 4.59% interest rate (which is applied to first $20k), you have to meet the previous four requirements and spend $1000 a month on one of their credit cards.

 They're a part of the CO-OP credit union network, a network of nearly 30,000 ATMs and 5,000 branches.
 At any branch in the network, you can deposit checks that are beyond Consumers Credit Union's $5000 mobile deposit limit.
 You can also deposit cash into your account!
 This is otherwise impossible for online only banks.